UBC-MDS/DSCI-532_2024_16_SilentEpidemic/README.md

 ```bash
 python src/app.py
 ```

+## How to Get Help
+Running into issues?
+Please feel free to create an issue in our GitHub repo and describe what is the problem.
+When submitting the issue, please provide as much related information as possible so that we can find out the root causes and address them.

 ## Contributors
 The SilentEpidemic dashboard was created by Orix Au Yeung (@SoloSynth1), Yingzi Jin (@jinyz8888), Alysen Townsley (@AlysenTownsley), Bill Wan(@billwan96)